kiwicopple/paul.copplest.one/docs/blog/why-nations-succeed.md

 Not **how**, but **why**?

-Imagine we had the perfect blog post which we could follow like a recipe, an exact script for how to pull the world out of this crisis.
+Imagine we had an exact script for how to pull the world out of this crisis, which we could follow like a recipe.
 Would we follow that script?
 No, of course not.
 But *why not?*

 A nation succeeds through change.
 And change happens through action. <br />
 Action happens after the decisions of those with power are supported. <br />